cloudnativemcr/speakers/.github/ISSUE_TEMPLATE/talk-submission-template.md

 ---
 name: Talk submission template
-about: Template for suggesting a talk
+about: Use this issue template for proposing a talk
 title: ''
 labels: ''
-assignees: ''
+assignees: yankcrime, mattj-io, thomasriley

 ---